Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Bombardment of Kharkiv

-On 30 August 2024, at least five people, including a 14-year old girl, were killed in Kharkiv by a reported Russian glide bomb attack that struck a 12-story apartment building and the playground in front of it.
+On 30 August 2024, at least five people, including a 14-year-old girl, were killed in Kharkiv by a reported Russian glide bomb attack that struck a 12-story apartment building and the playground in front of it.
 Dozens of people were also wounded in the attack.

-On 28 October 2024, a Russian guided bomb attack on Kharkiv shattered much of the Derzhprom, a building placed on the "tentative" list of UNESCO World Heritage Sites.
+On 28 October 2024, a Russian guided bomb attack on Kharkiv shattered much of the Derzhprom, a building placed on the "tentative" list of UNESCO World Heritage sites.
 Six people were injured in the attack, with another 13 being wounded in an earlier overnight bomb attack.

 On 31 October 2024, three people were killed, two of them children, and 35 people were injured in a Russian attack on an apartment block in Kharkiv.
-According to Syniehubov, Kharkiv's governor, Russia used a highly explosive FAB-500 bomb to strike the block.
+According to Oleh Syniehubov, Kharkiv's governor, Russia used a highly explosive FAB-500 bomb to strike the block.

 On 29 April 2025, regional officials said that dozens of people had been injured after Russian drone strikes on Kharkiv, including two children and a pregnant woman.

 On 2 May 2025, Russia launched a mass drone strike on Kharkiv, striking 12 locations across four of the city's central districts, with officials saying that the attack wounded 46 people and damaged civilian infrastructure, including a high-rise apartment block.

-On 10–11 June 2025, Russian drone strikes killed three people and injured 60, nine children aged between two and 15 being among the injured, caused by 17 drones striking two residential areas according to officials.
+On 10–11 June 2025, Russian drone strikes killed three people and injured 60, nine children aged between two and 15 being among the injured, caused by 17 drones striking two residential areas, according to officials.

 On 24 July 2025, regional officials said that two people were killed and at least 33 wounded when Russian glide bombs struck a residential neighbourhood.
-Regional governor Oleh Syniehubov said a month-old infant and a 10-year-old child were among the wounded.
+Regional governor Syniehubov said a month-old infant and a 10-year-old child were among the wounded.

-On 28 July 2025, a Russian strike on on a queue for humanitarian aid in the north-eastern Kharkiv region killed five people.
+On 28 July 2025, a Russian strike on a queue for humanitarian aid in the north-eastern Kharkiv region killed five people.